-- The Notes are designed for investors who wish to receive current income in the form of quarterly interest, where the amount of such interest depends on whether the 30-Year U.S. Dollar Constant Maturity Swap Rate ("CMS30") is greater than the 10-Year U.S. Dollar Constant Maturity Swap Rate ("CMS10"), as described in this pricing supplement. - 100% principal protection on the maturity date or date of early redemption. - For any quarter for which interest shall be payable on the Notes, we will pay such interest on the day of January, April, July and October, beginning in July 2007. - During the initial four quarterly interest periods, interest on the \$1,000 principal amount per unit of the Notes will accrue at a fixed rate of at least 10.00% per annum.
-The actual fixed rate will be set forth in the final pricing supplement made available in connection with sales of the Notes. - During each subsequent quarterly interest period beginning on April , 2008, interest on the \$1,000 principal amount per unit of the Notes will accrue at a rate equal to 50 multiplied by the greater of: (A) the accrual feature and (B) zero.
+- The Notes are designed for investors who wish to receive current income in the form of quarterly interest, where the amount of such interest depends on whether the 30-Year U.S. Dollar Constant Maturity Swap Rate ("CMS30") is greater than the 10-Year U.S. Dollar Constant Maturity Swap Rate ("CMS10"), as described in this pricing supplement. - 100% principal protection on the maturity date or date of early redemption. - For any quarter for which interest shall be payable on the Notes, we will pay such interest on the fifth day of January, April, July and October, beginning in July 2007. - During the initial four quarterly interest periods, interest on the \$1,000 principal amount per unit of the Notes will accrue at a fixed rate of 10.00% per annum. - During each subsequent quarterly interest period beginning on April 5, 2008, interest on the \$1,000 principal amount per unit of the Notes will accrue at a rate equal to 50 multiplied by the greater of: (A) the accrual feature and (B) zero.

-- The accrual feature equals the difference between CMS30 and CMS10 on the second business day prior to the beginning of a quarterly interest period. - The Notes will not be listed on any securities exchange. - The Notes will be senior unsecured debt securities of Merrill Lynch & Co., Inc., will be part of a series entitled "Medium-Term Notes, Series C".
-The Notes will have the CUSIP No. - The settlement date for the Notes is expected to be April, 2007.
+- The accrual feature equals the difference between CMS30 and CMS10 on the second business day prior to the beginning of a quarterly interest period. - · The Notes will not be listed on any securities exchange. - The Notes will be senior unsecured debt securities of Merrill Lynch & Co., Inc., will be part of a series entitled "Medium-Term Notes, Series C".
+The Notes will have the CUSIP No. 59018YB67. - The settlement date for the Notes is expected to be April 5, 2007.